edinaj0zs4/topographic_grain_grassgis/wingrass/README.md

 1. Install GRASS GIS addon
     (g.extension extension=r.geomorphon operation=add)
        * otherwise the tool will inform you, that you miss it

-2a.
+2.  a.
 Copy r.tg.geom.py script to path\to\grassversion\scripts folder (e.g. X:\Program Files\GRASS GIS 7.2.0\scripts)
-2b.
+2.  b.
 Copy TG_jozsa.R script to path\to\grassversion\scripts folder
-    * otherwise the tool will inform you to put it there 2c.
-Copy r.tg.geom.bat to path\to\grassversion\bin folder 2d.
+       * otherwise the tool will inform you to put it there
+2.  c.
+Copy r.tg.geom.bat to path\to\grassversion\bin folder
+2.  d.
 Copy r.tg.geom.html help page to path\to\grassversion\docs\html folder

 3. Open GRASS GIS and run command r.tg.geom - the tool should work and you should see the available information on manual page